 Sessions run from noon to 4 p.m. in the education trailer on the following days:

-Click to register for the session on October 1st
+Click to register for the Wednesday session on November 22nd (10am-2pm)

 Unfortunately, due to the nature of these sessions, payment is nonrefundable.
 If is a form is unavailable, that session has already filled.

 If you are unable to make one of the monthly short-term volunteer sessions, there are other ways you can help the animals: